 I’ve adapted the recipe from the new WW Bakes book to make this cake just 2 points a slice on No Count (a slice is an eighth of the cake).
 Altering the amount of flour used made the cake quite dense and it benefited from some of the blueberry juice to moisten it.
 It was very tasty though!

-If following WW Flex, each slice would be 4 points.
+If following WW Freestyle, each slice would be 4 points.